coltonmack/4180-Room-Security-System/README.md

 ## Conclusion:

 Overall we are satisfied with the outcome of our project.
 We were able to do all the I/O we wanted while keeping the webpage pretty responsive.
-Some things we would have liked to do include using ngrok or some other software to make our server accessible on the web and adding login functionality.
+Some things we would have liked to do include using ngrok or some other software to make our server accessible on the web and adding secure login functionality.
 The next generational of room security is right around the corner.